-Can you take Plan B (the "morning-after pill") as more than a backup?
-OB/GYNs lay down the health risks
+If you take Plan B (the "morning-after pill") as more than just occasional backup, here's what OB/GYNs want you to know.

-There aren't a lot of stats on how many women take Plan B—emergency contraception described by the company as a "backup plan" to prevent pregnancy—as a form of birth control, but when I heard a friend mention that she took Plan B upwards of fifty times as a BC replacement, I started to wonder: How bad is it to use Plan B as your Plan A?
-(BTW, don't fall for these three birth control myths.)
+Millions of women rely on Plan B, but there aren't stats on exactly how often women are turning to the form of emergency contraception.
+After all, it's described by the company as a "backup plan" and isn't intended as a first-line of defense.
+But when I heard a friend casually mentioned that she's taken Plan B upwards of fifty times, I started to wonder: How bad is it *really* to use Plan B as your Plan A?

 "It's not necessarily bad to use as a regular form of birth control because it is simply a higher dose of a regular progestin-only birth control pill," gynecologist Diana Hoppe, M.D. confirms.
 And according to clinical management guidelines for OB/GYNs from the American Congress of Obstetricians and Gynecologists (ACOG), "oral emergency contraception may be used more than once, even within the same menstrual cycle."

 To ease any potential worries about the ability to get pregnant later on in life, as with any other progestin birth control, there's no reason to think that using it would have any effect on fertility, Dr. Streicher explains.